usdot-fhwa-stol/carma-platform/Contributing.md

-# Cooperative Automation Research Mobility Applications (CARMA) Collaboration Opportunities
+# CARMA Collaboration Opportunities

-The Cooperative Automation Research Mobility Applications (CARMA) software platform is designed to be open source to enable collaboration with industry, academia, infrastructure owner operators (IOOs), and other public agencies on cooperative automation applications.
-Developed on a Robot Operating System (ROS), a flexible framework for writing software, CARMA has an innovative approach to collaboration for automated vehicle development.
+Developed on a Robot Operating System (ROS), a flexible framework for writing software, the CARMA initiative will transform transportation, improving efficiency and safety through automated vehicles (AVs) working together.

+To academic transportation researchers, public agencies, original equipment manufacturers (OEMs), and infrastructure owner operators (IOOs), CARMA is the Federal Highway Administration’s (FHWA’s) multimodal initiative using open source software (OSS) for the collaborative research and development (R&D) of cooperative driving automation (CDA) to advance the safety, efficiency, and capacity of the entire transportation system.
+The FHWA developed technology agnostic software for CARMA to enable flexibility and interoperability across original equipment manufacturers (OEMs) and infrastructure owner operators (IOOs) as well as to enable continuous improvement, productivity and greater quality.
+The CARMA Collaborative was established in 2019 to create an active community of users advancing CDA.
+Through a growing community of CARMA users, prospective users, and other stakeholders, the CARMA Collaborative facilitates the application of CARMA OSS and features to accelerate R&D and encourage industry adoption.

 # How to Contribute